-A. The Employer shall make reasonable provisions for the safety, health and comfort of the employees.
-Employees are expected to cooperate with the Employer in injury and illness prevention activities.
-For example, the Employer has purchased Automated External Defibrillators for installation at appropriate work locations.
-Unsafe conditions must be reported as soon as possible to the employee's immediate supervisor.
-The Employer shall promptly respond on what action has been taken or will be taken to alleviate the problem.
+Α. The Employer shall make reasonable provisions for the safety, health and comfort of the employees.
+Employees are expected to cooperate with the Employer in injury For example, the Employer has purchased and illness prevention activities.
+Automated External Defibrillators for installation at appropriate work locations.
+Unsafe conditions must be reported as soon as possible to the employee's The Employer shall promptly respond on what action has immediate supervisor. been taken or will be taken to alleviate the problem.
 Fellow employees who need help should be assisted.
 Everyone is responsible for the housekeeping duties that pertain to their jobs.

-Any injury that occurs on the job must be reported as soon as possible to the employee's supervisor and the Human Resources Director or his/her designee.
+Any injury that occurs on the job must be reported as soon as possible to the employee's supervisor and the Human Resources Manager or Director or his/her designee.
 Except in an emergency, no employee should leave work without reporting an injury that occurred.
 The parties agree and understand that employees who fail to follow the obligations provided in this subsection are subject to discipline for just cause under this Agreement.